hadipourh/fnv2/README.md

 # fnv2
-A sage code for finding collisions of the FNV2 hash function
+A Sage code for finding collisions of the FNV2 hash function.